Book & Greeting Card Ordering Information

 An automated order confirmation notice with GST and purchase details will be sent to you within minutes.
 If you do not receive this order confirmation notice, my website may not have been notified that your payment has been processed by the bank.
 So please contact me so I can manually check banking records to ascertain whether a payment has actually been processed.
 If you do not contact me, I may not realise that you have placed a completed order and it will be sitting in an 'unpaid' folder, and not sent out.

 Please ensure you enter your email address precisely when ordering - because if the email address you provide is not correct, your emailed order confirmation notice cannot be delivered to you.

 Orders by mail & phone:

-If you are dissatisfied with your purchase for any reason you may return the books or cards to me for a refund*, providing they are in perfect condition and sent back within 5 days (they must be suitably packed, because if damaged on the return journey, they cannot be refunded). * Books signed with special messages are however exempted because they cannot be resold; and books with a date written into them must be returned before the end of that month.
+If you are dissatisfied with your purchase for any reason you may return the books or cards to me for a refund*, without explanation, providing they are in perfect condition and sent back within 5 days (they must be suitably packed, because if damaged on the return journey, they cannot be refunded). * Books signed with special messages are however exempted because they cannot be resold; and books with a date written into them must be returned before the end of that month.

 The cost of the books or cards will be returned to you immediately providing the goods are still in saleable condition, however because the refund is due to a change of mind any postage paid, in either direction, cannot be refunded.

 In order to receive an immediate, cost–free replacement of goods damaged in transit, damaged goods must be returned with the original packaging material within 5 days.
 Please refer to Refunds & Returns for further information, prior to returning an order for any reason.